NAEP-AS-Challenge/math-prediction/readme.md

     are not applicable and do not need to be completed.

 3.  **Confidentiality Agreement & Notarized Affidavit of Non-Disclosure**.
-For more information, please see the appropriate document.
+This is provided separately in the forms referenced below.

 ## Confidential Data Security